carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 and resubmit the job each time.
 You can also increase the number of CPUs.

-* How good is the value for &#960;?
+* How good is the value for π?
 * How much memory did it need?
 * How long did the job take to run?

 ## How Much Does MPI Improve Performance?

-In theory, by dividing up the &#960; calculations among *n* MPI processes, we should see run times reduce by a factor of *n*.
+In theory, by dividing up the π calculations among _n_ MPI processes, we should see run times reduce by a factor of _n_.
 In practice, some time is required to start the additional MPI processes, for the MPI processes to communicate and coordinate, and some types of calculations may only be able to run effectively on a single CPU.